 Complete the same on the other side, try to achieve symmetrical angles.

 The angel is slightly different to the other decorations, as our design features numerous parts.
 Start by sewing the two wing pieces together.
-When completing the blanket stitch we decided to add beads to the standard blanket stitch, check out the YouTube tutorial or blog post on how to do this!
+When completing the blanket stitch we decided to add beads to the standard blanket stitch, check out the YouTube tutorial: How To: Beaded Blanket Stitch on how to do this!

 Start sewing the blanket stitch in the centre of the top of the wings (sharper dip) and sew around the shape.
 When you near the end you will need to stuff the wings to the desired plumpness prior to finishing the blanket stitch.